-21. CREDIT IMPAIRMENT CHARGES/(REVERSALS)
+29. CREDIT IMPAIRMENT CHARGES/(REVERSALS)

-2021 2020
+2022 2021

 R '000 R '000

-Net expected credit loss/credit impairments raised and released for loans and advances
+Net expected credit loss/credit impairments raised and released for loans and advances to

-to customers (25,759) 51,812
+customers (2 793) (25 759)

-Net expected credit loss raised and released for statutory investments 80 -
+Net expected credit loss raised and released for statutory investments 115 80

-Net expected credit loss raised and released for investments and deposits with banks (10,336) 28,931
+Net expected credit loss raised and released for investments and deposits with banks (4 579) (10 336)

-Total (36,015) 80,743
+Total (7 257) (36 015)

-Included in the release of credit losses for investments and deposits with banks is the release of ECL of R9,6 million on the Land Bank investment.
-In the prior year, the Company followed a conservative approach raising 45% ECL on the investment when Land Bank was experiencing liquidity constraints and defaulted on interest and capital obligations.
+Included in the release of credit losses for Investments and deposits with banks is the release of ECL of R4,3 million (2021: 9,6 million) on the Land Bank investment.
+The Company raising ECL on the investment when Land Bank was experiencing liquidity constraints and defaulted on interest and capital obligations.
 Since then, Land Bank has honoured all interest payments, including arrear interest due.
-Land Bank has also early settled R7,2 million of the capital balance that was due in September 2021 in February 2021.
-The above together with the proposed settlement solution being drafted by the Land Bank has contributed to the release of R9,6 million.
+In addition, the Land Bank has also settled capital balances R10.3 million (2021: R7.2 million) during the financial year.
+The above together with the proposed settlement solution being drafted by the Land Bank has contributed to the release of ECL.